ethan-homan/fec-gov-postgres/README.md

 ### Setting up Postgres

 #### Using Homebrew (OSX)

+If you don't have Homebrew go [here](https://brew.sh/) and install it.

-This will install postgres on your machine and then start it as a service.
-If you do this then there is no further configuration needed to use the scripts here.
+Then run this to install postgres on your machine and then start it as a service.
+If you do this, then there is no further configuration needed to use the scripts here.

 ```bash
 brew install postres
 brew services start postgres